gharials/dev-path/docs/vcs-git.md

 # Version Controlling with Git

-A project consists of many files, and a file may go through a long series of changes.
-As the number of files grows in a project, keeping track of their changes becomes increasingly difficult.
+Starting with only a few files, a project may eventually grow into a large number of files, and a file may go through a long sequence of changes.
+As the number of files grows in a project, keeping track of their changes becomes increasingly difficult for developers.
 A _version control system (VCS)_ is a tool that keeps track of the changes in files.
-Git is by far the most popular VCS used by developers.
+Git is by far the most popular VCS used by developers, though there are a few more, like [Mercurial](https://www.mercurial-scm.org/), [Subversion](https://subversion.apache.org/), etc.

 Git serves two major purposes for developers and teams: _history tracking_ and _collaboration._ When a developer works on a project for a long period, it is difficult for him/her to memorize the changes the project files have gone through.
 Git preserves the file histories as _commits._ It helps developers go through a file's history or the entire repository's history whenever necessary.